Fairy Tail: Dragon Cry: Plot

-Fiore's treacherous minister of state Zash Caine steals the Dragon Cry, a mystical staff discovered in the dragon graveyard beneath the capital city of Crocus.
-Fiore's royal family recruits Natsu Dragneel and his team from the Fairy Tail guild to recover the staff, which is imbued with magical power capable of annihilating the kingdom.
+Following Fairy Tail's battle against Avatar, Fiore's treacherous minister of state Zash Caine steals the Dragon Cry, a mystical staff discovered in the dragon graveyard beneath the capital city of Crocus.
+Fiore's royal family recruits Natsu Dragneel and his team to recover the staff, which is imbued with magical power capable of annihilating the kingdom.
 The wizards pursue Zash to Stella, whose ruler, King Animus, intends to use the staff for a ritual.
 Natsu inadvertently alerts Zash to their presence upon touching the staff, which eventually results in his team being captured by Zash and the kingdom's elite military unit, the Three Stars.

 The team flees Stella with the help of Zash's reluctant accomplice, Sonya, who is also Animus's aide and childhood friend.
-Sonya implores Fairy Tail to leave the staff in Stella, warning that Animus's ritual could prevent a potential magical catastrophe from destroying the kingdom.
-However, Natsu refuses, sensing from his contact with the staff that it contains the malicious intent of dragons that were killed by Acnologia.
+Sonya implores Fairy Tail to leave the staff in Stella, explaining that Animus's ritual could prevent a potential magical catastrophe from destroying the kingdom.
+Natsu refuses, sensing from his contact with the staff that it contains the malicious intent of dragons that were killed by Acnologia.

 Fairy Tail returns to Stella to retrieve the staff, defeating the Three Stars in the process.
 Sonya touches the Dragon Cry, affirming Natsu's warning of its true nature, and refuses to give the staff to Animus.
-Natsu arrives and sees Sonya speaking to herself; possessing Sonya, Animus reveals himself to be a dragon who sealed himself within her body to cheat death, appearing to her in a human guise to manipulate her.
+Natsu arrives and sees Sonya speaking to herself; possessing Sonya, Animus reveals himself to be a dragon who sealed himself within her body to cheat death, appearing to her in a human guise to deceive her.
 Unable to escape Sonya's body on his own, Animus performs the ritual to free himself using the staff's magic, but emerges in a weakened form after Zash steals the staff for himself, seeking revenge against Fiore for exiling him.
 Zash uses the staff to activate an army of artificial soldiers against Fairy Tail and tries destroying Fiore, but is killed by the staff's magic energy.

 In a struggle over the staff, Animus impales Natsu on one of his spikes and finishes absorbing the staff's magic, regaining his full strength.
 Natsu survives his injury, with half of his body taking on the appearance of a dragon, and viciously attacks Animus; Animus recognizes Natsu as E.N.D., the "destroyer of all", before Natsu defeats him.
 Natsu is deeply shaken by his transformation upon returning to normal, but is comforted by Lucy Heartfilia.
 Sonya destroys the Dragon Cry, deactivating the soldiers and causing Animus to die peacefully.
 The broken staff reverts to its true form, a ribbon once belonging to Sonya, which flies away in the breeze.

-In a post-credits scene, the ribbon is picked up by Acnologia, who recalls killing a group of dragons and mortally wounding Animus for attacking Sonya during her childhood, an event which led to Animus inhabiting Sonya's body; having lost his compassion for humanity, Acnologia destroys the ribbon.
+The ribbon is picked up by Acnologia, who recalls killing a group of dragons and mortally wounding Animus for attacking Sonya during her childhood, an event which led to Animus inhabiting Sonya's body; having lost his compassion for humanity, Acnologia destroys the ribbon.
 Zeref observes Acnologia from afar alongside Brandish μ and Invel Yura, declaring that his battle with Natsu is imminent.